minasmart/presentations/rails-girls-to-action-cable/presentation.md

 # GET, POST, PATCH, PUT, DELETE

-^ What this really means for us as Rails devs is that Rails is an application that responds to requests sent over TCP.
+^ What this really means for us as Rails devs is that Rails is an application that responds to requests sent over the network.

 ---